alvelvis/Interrogat-rio/README.md

 Interrogatório (Interrogatory) is an enviroment developed and used by the research group ComCorHd (Computational Linguistics, Corpus and Digital Humanities), from the Linguistics Department of PUC-Rio, in Brazil, in the scope of the project Linguistic resources for Portuguese Natural Language Processing (loose translation).

-Interrogatório is meant to be used for making refined queries and revising annotated corpora in the [Universal Dependencies](http://universaldependencies.org) format, and it requires a computer running Linux and Python 3 at least.
+Interrogatório is meant to be used for making refined queries and revising annotated corpora in the [Universal Dependencies](http://universaldependencies.org) format, and it requires a computer running Linux and Python 3 at least in order to run your own version of it.

-To understand better how to use the tools, check our Wiki in the tab above.
+To understand better how the tools work, check our Wiki in the tab above.

-You can access the website at [https://interrogatorio.comcorhd.ga/](https://interrogatorio.comcorhd.ga).
+You can also use Interrogatorio at the website [https://comcorhd.letras.puc-rio.br/interrogatorio/](https://comcorhd.letras.puc-rio.br/interrogatorio/).

 # 4-steps Tutorial